untypedjay/tech-to-go/frameworks/react/README.md

 ```

 ## React Elements
-* these objects are called React elements
+* objects produced by `createElement` are called React elements
 * an element describes what you want to see on the screen
 * are unlike the DOM cheap to create
-* immutable like a single frame in a movie: UI representation at a certain point in time
+* immutable, like a single frame in a movie: UI representation at a certain point in time
 * only way to update the UI is to create a new element and pass it to `ReactDOM.render()`
+* ReactDOM compares the element to the previous one and only applies that stuff that changed

 ```js
 function tick() {